 Run to the store and grab a heap of lemons because this Lemon Cake with Mascarpone Buttercream features a lot of them!
 Lemons and mascarpone just happen to be a divine combination and I promise you won’t be able to get enough of this vibrant, rich, and moist dessert.

-Made with a lemon-infused simple syrup and homemade lemon sugar, every bite of this moist lemon cake recipe sings.
+Made with a lemon-infused simple syrup and lemon zest, and lemon extract, every bite of this moist lemon cake recipe sings.
 Because this is a single layer cake, there’s just enough for a small crowd or just you and a friend.
 Whip it up when it’s your turn to host brunch or Easter dinner, or double the batch and bring it along to birthdays, baby or wedding showers, holidays, and more.

 A traditional buttercream frosting is made by whipping egg whites and sugar with lots of butter.
 In this mascarpone buttercream recipe, we’re replacing half of the butter with mascarpone cheese.
 This soft and acidic Italian cream cheese-like cheese is actually less acidic than regular cream cheese, making it the perfect partner to tart lemon cakes, sandwich cookies, and lemon tarts.

-- Lemon sugar - Flavoring white granulated sugar with lemon zest is the best way to amp up a simple lemon cake and buttercream.
+- Lemon Zest - Flavoring your cake with lemon zest is the best way to amp up a simple lemon cake and buttercream.

 - Unsalted butter - This lemon cake recipe only requires ½ cup of butter because there’s only one layer.
 Definitely stock up on more if you turn this into a two or three layer cake (see directions below)!

-- Vanilla extract - The warmth from vanilla extract will help tone down the acidity form the citrus.
+- Lemon extract - Another added lemon flavor to this bright cake.
+Alternatively, the warmth from vanilla extract will help tone down the acidity form the citrus.

 - Lemon juice - I’m stating the obvious here, but it just isn’t a lemon cake without fresh lemon juice.
 I can’t emphasize it enough - always use fresh lemon juice!